* Euro falls sharply after Draghi's comments on deposit

 * April U.S. nonfarm payrolls due Friday; 145,000 job growth

-NEW YORK, May 2 The euro fell for the first time
+NEW YORK, May 2 The euro fell against the dollar

 Central Bank President Mario Draghi said the bank is technically